allesid/Convert-dcm-to-jpg/README.md

 Attributes saved in "Images2D_information.csv" or "Images3D_information.csv" files.

 File "dicom_image_description_all.csv" contains all standard DICOM attributes.
-It need for attributes extraction/
+It need for attributes extraction.